 The people setting up a cassette label

-Ben and Jules walker have set up a music label with a difference.
+Ben and Jules Walker have set up a music label with a difference.

 The Oxford couple are selling music on cassettes and are hoping for a resurgence.